selfcustody/krux/docs/getting-started/features/encryption.en.md

 Modes ECB, CBC, and GCM use an Initialization Vector (IV), where IV is better termed `nonce` for GCM.
 The IV will be generated from a snapshot taken with the camera.
 It is a fixed-size input value used to initialize the cipher, adding randomness to the encryption, and ensuring that data encrypted with the same key will produce different ciphertexts each time.
 The IV, or nonce, is not secret and will be transmitted along with the ciphertext.
 However, like any nonce, it should not be reused to maintain security.

-## Key Stretching
+## Key Stretching (PBKDF2 Iterations)

 When you enter the encryption key, it is not directly used to encrypt your data.
 In order to protect against brute force attacks, the user supplied key is derived multiple times -- stretched to 256 bits via `pbkdf2_hmac_sha256`.
-PBKDF2 (Password-Based Key Derivation Function) Iterations refer to the number of derivations that will be performed over your key -- as the `password` and `salted` with an ID, prior to encrypting/decrypting your secret.
+PBKDF2 (Password-Based Key Derivation Function) Iterations refer to the number of derivations that will be performed over your key -- as the `password` -- `salted` with an ID, prior to encrypting/decrypting your secret.
 Users may set a preferred `PBKDF2 Iterations` value in `Encryption Settings`, then krux will propose a slightly different value -- within a 10% delta, whenever encrypting.

 ## KEF Encryption Format